Flooding in First Nations communities

 • EOC activation and training to coordinate and manage emergency events at community level

-• First Nations collaboration agreements developed with Canadian Red Cross (CRC) for direct assistance during emergencies, including evacuations as well as preparedness and planning initiatives and training and exercises in risk management.
+• First Nations collaboration agreements developed with Canadian Red Cross for direct assistance during emergencies, including evacuations as well as preparedness and planning initiatives and training and exercises in risk management.

 • First Nations emergency social services preparedness and training